 Potassium-rich foods are also great for maintaining proper electrolyte balance.
 Bananas, avocados, oranges, and nuts all contain potassium.

 You can also drink coconut water or eat coconut after a fast.
 Coconut water is full of electrolytes and slightly sweet, which makes it a tremendous post-fast option.

 What To Drink After a Fast

 1. Coconut water

-This delicious drink has been found to be a rich source of potassium, which aids in the restoration of electrolytes.
-Coconut water also contains natural sugars to provide your body with a quick source of energy.
+This delicious drink is a rich source of potassium, which aids in the restoration of electrolytes.
+Coconut water also contains natural sugars to give your body a quick energy source.